MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwsprecvfrom.md

 </dl>
 </td>
 <td width="60%">
-<b>Windows NT:</b><br/> Overlapped sockets: There are too many outstanding overlapped I/O requests.Nonoverlapped sockets: The socket is marked as nonblocking and the receive operation cannot be completed immediately.
+**Windows NT:**<br/> Overlapped sockets: There are too many outstanding overlapped I/O requests.Nonoverlapped sockets: The socket is marked as nonblocking and the receive operation cannot be completed immediately.
 </td>
 </tr>